Circuit-Level Modeling, Design, and Optimization for

 <YourPennKey>_<HomeworkNumber>, then use Cell -> Cross Library Copy

 to copy the appropriate .sch files to the new library.
 Save the library and submit.

 - Any additional files required in the assignment

 Assignments must be turned in by the published due date to receive full

-credit.
-We deduct 10% of the assignment grade for each day late.
+We deduct 20% of the homework component grade for each day late.

 If assignments or exams fall due on a religious holiday, please make arrangements